 Christopher Thomas - Director of Choral Activities

-Chris is happily married to Jessica, a vocal music teacher at Camden County Technical and Vocational School in Sicklerville, NJ.
+Chris is happily married to Jessica, also a choral director.
 Chris, Jessica, and their son Greyson live in Glassboro.